 A pension is an amount of money that has been saved.
 It’s accumulated throughout your working life and is there so that you still have income once you leave your job and retire.

-Currently in Scotland, the retirement age is 65 for men and 63 for women.
-This is planned to raise to 67 for all by 2028.
+Currently in Scotland, the retirement age for men and women is 66.
+This is planned to raise to 67 sometime between 2026 and 2028.

 State Pension